MaxHilsdorf/Walking-Bass-Generator/readme.md

 4. **Beat 4**

 The fourth note has a transitional character.
 It leaves the tonal material of the underlying chord and anticipates the following chord with a chromatic movement.
 In practice, this means that the last note will be one half step away from the root of the next chord.
-In our example, the Emin7 is followed by an A7, which allows for either an A# or an Ab (or G# and Bb if you will).
+In our example, the Emin7 is followed by an A7, which allows for either an A# or an Ab (or G# and Bb).

 ## Algorithm